-Today we are going to see how to install and configure Mosquitto, one of the most popular MQTT brokers, especially in the domestic sector, which you can add to your IoT projects.
+Today we are going to see how to install and configure Mosquitto, one of the most popular MQTT brokers, especially in the home sector, which you can add to your IoT projects.

-As theory is enough, today we have to get into the details and start playing.
-For this, the first thing we need is to install a broker to which we can connect the devices.
+That’s enough theory for now, today it’s time to get our hands dirty and start playing.
+For this, the first thing we need is to install a broker to which we can connect our devices.

-In this post we are going to install Mosquitto, which as we said is one of the most popular brokers, and probably the most used in domestic projects.
+In this post we are going to install Mosquitto, which as we said is one of the most popular brokers, and probably the most used in home projects.

-Eclipse Mosquito is an Open Source Broker from the Eclipse Foundation distributed under the EPL/EDL license, compatible with the MQTT protocol in its 3.1, 3.1.1, and 5.0 versions.
+Eclipse Mosquitto is an Open Source Broker from the Eclipse Foundation distributed under the EPL/EDL license, compatible with the MQTT protocol in versions 3.1, 3.1.1, and 5.0.
 It is programmed in C and is compatible with Windows, Linux, and Mac.
 The code is here https://github.com/eclipse/mosquitto

-The fact that it is Open Source and its licensing, as well as being cross-platform and being a lightweight broker, are some of the reasons why this broker has become so popular.
+The fact that it is Open Source and its licensing, as well as being cross-platform and a lightweight broker, are some of the reasons why this broker has gained so much popularity.

 Installing Mosquitto on Windows is very simple, as we have an installer on the downloads page https://mosquitto.org/download/.
 We just have to download it and install it, like any other program.

-If we want to run Mosquitto as a Windows service, after the installation we run a console with administrator rights and do. mosquitto install
+If we want to run Mosquitto as a Windows service, after installation we run a console with administrator rights and do: mosquitto install

-If during the installation you get an error, you should install Visual C++ Redistributable for Visual Studio 2015 available on the Microsoft website. https://www.microsoft.com/es-es/download/details.aspx?id=48145
+If you get any errors during installation, you will need to install Visual C++ Redistributable for Visual Studio 2015 available on the Microsoft website. https://www.microsoft.com/es-es/download/details.aspx?id=48145

-Installing Mosquitto on the main Linux distros is equally simple, as most of them have it integrated into their repositories.
-This is the case with Ubuntu, Debian, or Raspbian (Raspberry Pi).
+Installing Mosquitto on the main Linux distros is equally simple, as most have it integrated into their repositories.
+This is the case for Ubuntu, Debian, or Raspbian (Raspberry Pi).
 So we just have to run the commands.

-If we want to run mosquitto when the system starts, in a console we run
+If we want to run mosquitto at system startup, in a console we run

 sudo systemctl enable mosquitto.service